PostgREST/postgrest/api.rst

 .. note::

-  For versions prior to PostgreSQL 10, to pass a PostgreSQL native array you'll need to quote it as a string:
+  For versions prior to PostgreSQL 10, to pass a PostgreSQL native array you need to quote it as a string:

   .. code:: http